-For wrapped candies bring it to hard ball stage.
+For wrapped candies, or caramel bits, bring it to hard ball stage.

-This wrapped Old Fashioned Caramel Recipe is perfect for bake sales, gifts, party favors, or just to enjoy when you want to save some for later.
+This recipe for Caramel Candy is perfect for bake sales, gifts, party favors, or just to enjoy when you want to save some for later.
 If they lasted long enough to get saved, I would put them in an airtight container and I have no idea how long they would be good for… it’s almost pure sugar so I imagine it would be for a couple of weeks or longer (let me know in the comments if you ever find out).

 Thanks so much for stopping by my website!
-If you loved what you read/saw please make sure to share this post via social media! ~Sarah
+If you loved this recipe, please make sure to share this post with your family/friends/co-workers via social media, or you could even send them the direct link via email…whichever way, I super appreciate the support!~Sarah